How to Hire a Chef for Your Restaurant

 Restaurant work is stressful, and being a cook has proven especially so.
 As a manager, you already know these stresses and need someone you can rely on to help you stay the course.
 Picture a busy weekend night, the dinner rush is booming, and you have orders coming in and going out quickly.
 You need a chef who’s quick on their feet but can focus on the task at hand.
 Some chefs work long shifts, starting early in the morning with prep work, well into the evening.
 Look for endurance and grace under pressure as valuable assets in your hiring strategy.

 No matter what segment you operate, a chef has opportunities to create.
 For a small table service operation, that creation manifests in two separate ways: daily specials/limited-time offers and replacing menu items.
 Both examples are exceptional cases that may not recur all that often, meaning that your chef will need to focus on the day-to-day meal prep, usually of the same dishes.
 In this instance, you need someone who can focus on consistency from meal-to-meal rather than on experimentation in the kitchen.

-Any new staff you bring in will need to know how to use your various tech, from your kitchen display system to your restaurant management platform.
+Any new staff you bring in will need to know how to use your various tech, from your kitchen display system to your table management or waitlist solution.
 It’s possible that you even have the tech to train staff, like a recipe viewer.
 Your chef will have to be savvy enough to help prepare the incoming team on the tech in your stack, so make sure that you put that on your to-do list.